gfarb/sfdx-deploy/README.md

 # Salesforce Deploy Action

-Salesforce Deploy Action is a lightweight GitHub Action that allows you to quickly and safely automate your Salesforce build, test and deploy pipeline using GitHub Actions.
+Salesforce Deploy is a lightweight GitHub Action that allows you to quickly and safely automate your Salesforce build, test and deploy pipeline using GitHub Workflows.

 Uses the Salesforce CLI to create a manifest from one or more local directories that contain source files and uses the `force:source:deploy` command to test in and deploy to a target environment.